Interactive rendering¶

 Because selections live in the chart spec and composition operators pass the spec through, linked views fall out of composition with no extra API.

-Declare a selection in one chart, reference it in another, and compose them:
+Declare a selection with fields in one chart, reference the same selection object in another, and compose them:

 import ferrum as fm